Selling in Tough Times

 Market sectors are experiencing different things, and some are buoyant because of the pent up demand caused by COVID restrictions.

 In other sectors, it’s tougher, and that means that business owners and sales leaders need to be more resilient, positive and focused despite everything that is happening.

 When there is uncertainty in any market, there is a danger that people reduce their spending.

-When we hear the word “no” regularly, it can eat away at us.
+Sales people will be hearing “no” or “not now” more often than before.
+When that happens it can erode confidence.
 In fact, when times get tough, research shows that sales people reduce their calls by 38%.

-If you think about it, it’s very easy to do – we can fall into a pattern of reducing calls because we don’t want to hear the little “no” word.
+If you think about it, it’s very easy to do – we can fall into a pattern of reducing calls, clinging on to hope, because we don’t want to hear the word “no”